 About William Ernest Henley

 William Ernest Henley was born in Gloucester, England in 1849.
 He first began to write poetry after having part of one of his legs amputated when he was only 12 years old.
-He was eventually educated at Crypt Grammar School, and the University of St. Andrews.
-Throughout his life he wrote numerous collections of poetry including, A Book of Verses and Hawthorn and Lavender.
+He was eventually educated at Crypt Grammar School and the University of St. Andrews.
+Throughout his life, Henley wrote numerous collections of poetry including, A Book of Verses and Hawthorn and Lavender.
 He also worked as an editor and critic.
 He died in 1903.